camunda-community-hub/zeebe-cloudevents-router/README.md

 # Zeebe Knative / Cloud Events Worker

-This project focus in providing a bridge between Zeebe + BPMN to Knative and Cloud Events to provide Cloud Events orchestration using Zeebe Workflows.
+This amazing project focuses on providing a bridge between Zeebe + BPMN to Knative and Cloud Events to provide Cloud Events orchestration using Zeebe Workflows.